fennel-ai/client/docs/pages/api-reference/aggregations.md

 # Aggregations

-Aggregations are provided to the \`aggregate\` operator and specify how the agggregation should happen.
+Aggregations are provided to the \`aggregate\` operator and specify how the aggregation should happen.
 All aggregations take two common arguments:

 1. `window`: Window - argument that specifies the length of the duration across which Fennel needs to perform the aggregation.
 See how [duration](/api-reference/duration) is specified in Fennel.
 2. `into_field`: str - the name of the field in the output dataset that corresponds to this aggregation.
 This&#x20;